-When your baby is born a referral is sent to the Cleft Service so the coordinator can visit you as soon as possible.
-The coordinator’s role is to provide information, support and to coordinate the ongoing care of your baby.
-The coordinator is your contact person within the team.
+When your baby is born a referral is sent to the Cleft Service so the CNS can visit you as soon as possible.
+The CNS role is to provide information, support and to coordinate the ongoing care of your baby.
+The CNS is your contact person within the team.

 The speech language therapist will also visit you in hospital and you will be visited at home regularly by a speech language therapist from the community who will assist with feeding, speech and language development and will monitor your baby’s progress.

 The Lactation Consultant (LC) will also see you in hospital to establish feeding and support expressing breast milk.
 You can also be seen by a LC when at home to continue supporting you.

 Back to top

 Your first appointment with the cleft team will be within 6 weeks of birth.
 This is an opportunity to meet the surgeon and other members of the multidisciplinary team who will be assessing and providing a coordinated plan of care for your child.
 There will be some paperwork to fill out, so your baby is on the surgeon’s wait list for surgery.
 We will also arrange for photos to be taken to record all stages of your baby’s care.